“Find a way or a make a way.”

 “He is always with me,” Copeland said.
 “There not a particular time or situation that makes me think of him, he’s just always there.”

 Rather than folding into his grief, Copeland found a way to capitalize on the skills and passion for basketball that his older brother instilled in him.
 He found success at Hermitage High School in Virginia.
-Engrossed in the game as a 6-foot-6 high school student, Copeland became a star, earning many local honors his senior year of high school.
+Engrossed in the game as a 6-foot-6 high school student, Copeland became a star, earning many local honors in his senior year of high school.

 All of this caught the attention of the University of Colorado at Boulder.
 He earned a letter the four years he played at the school, he contributed to the team’s NCAA Tournament berth in 2002-03, and to two National Invitation Tournament appearances in 2004-05 and 2005-06.